 Also, traditional practicing methods can be horribly monotonous.
 Drudging along with the same uninspiring routine is mind-numbing.

 Therefore, save yourself the headache and toss traditional practice out the window!
 Don’t waste your time!

-Now we’ve established what to avoid, let’s move on to how to use deliberate practice!
+Now we’ve established what to avoid, let’s move on to how to use deliberate practice to build skills faster!